The Navy vs. the Night Monsters: Production

 The Navy vs. the Night Monsters was based on the 1959 science fiction novel The Monster from Earth's End by Murray Leinster.
-Hoey read Leinster's novel and thought it could make a good science fiction film along the lines of The Thing From Another World (1951).
+Hoey read Leinster's novel and thought it could make a good science fiction film along the lines of The Thing from Another World (1951).
 He optioned it and wrote a screenplay, originally titled The Nightcrawlers.
 Producer George Edwards read it and agreed to finance the film; because of the limited amount of money available, Hoey was hired to direct.
 He later stated that he was paid $10,000 for the script and his services, $4,000 of which went to Leinster for the film rights, $2,000 to the Directors Guild of America and another $1,000 to his agent, netting him only $3,000 for his efforts.
 The total budget for the B-movie was $178,000.

 Corman provided some uncredited assistance to executive producer Broder.
 Hoey said that during rehearsal, Broder announced the film's new title would be The Navy vs. The Night Monsters.
 "The entire cast was ready to walk out", claimed Hoey.
 "They were furious that he would give it that title".

 Broder wanted to make the film back-to-back with another film, Women of the Prehistoric Planet, using the same crew and Edwards as line producer on both.
 Hoey thought highly of Edwards, claiming "he was really a creative producer ... a good producer who tried to keep things away from you while you were on the set; keep the picture moving forward smoothly; keep oil on the waters.
 And at the same time make creative decisions that made sense, which was the antithesis of what Jack Broder did.
 Shooting took ten days".

 Casting

-The cast included Gray (of The Day the Earth Stood Still and the TV series Father Knows Best), who Hoey said "had sort of been having a tough time; he straightened his act out but was still having trouble getting back.
+The cast includes Billy Gray (of The Day the Earth Stood Still and the TV series Father Knows Best), who Hoey said "had sort of been having a tough time; he straightened his act out but was still having trouble getting back.
 So they made an offer and he accepted".
 Hoey was hoping to get a bigger name than Eisley (who was not the first choice) for the lead, but the director was happy with his performance.

 Van Doren was cast because she had a commitment to make a film with Corman.
 Her casting resulted in Hoey turning her character into a civilian.
 He said, "So I put her in a tight sweater and a pair of slacks about 50 percent of the time".

-The cast also featured two members of Elvis Presley's Memphis Mafia, Sonny West and Red West, as well as Mason.
+The cast also features two members of Elvis Presley's Memphis Mafia, Sonny West and Red West, as well as Mason.
 Referring to the latter, Hoey said, "She obviously felt that it was beneath her, but she was a pro and she did what I asked her to".).